 However, our identity as a department is broader than just applied anthropology.
 UNT's undergraduate major in anthropology exposes students to the full range and breadth of what this field can be.
 The faculty also actively engage in traditional academic activities such as publication.

 Business, Technology, and Design Anthropology

 Susan Squires and Christina Wasson have extensive experience working in this area.
 It encompasses design anthropology and user-centered design, communication in the workplace, human-computer interaction, consumer behavior, diversity and globalization, and organizational anthropology.
-Drs.
-Wasson and Squires have deep networks in business, technology, and design, providing opportunities for partnerships with a variety of organizations.
+Professor Wasson and Professor Squires have deep networks in business, technology, and design, providing opportunities for partnerships with a variety of organizations.
 Their interests span both private and nonprofit sectors.